Updated: Jul 18

 The Equine Specialist chooses the horses based on information from the client and Mental Health Professional and works with the Mental Health Professional on session planning.
 The Equine Specialist pays special attention to the client and team safety, and makes observations of horse behavior, which provides opportunities for metaphors for the Mental Health Professional to use with the client.

-You could almost say that the EAGALA Model of equine therapy is similar to a herd, with everyone working together to help the client better understand their situation, feel safe, and overcome their personal hurdles.
+Equine Assisted Learning therapy model (EAL) includes everything above, minus the mental health provider/licensed therapist.
+You could almost say that both forms of equine therapy are similar to a herd, with everyone working together to help the client better understand their situation, feel safe, and overcome their personal hurdles.

-Our EAGALA Equine Therapy takes place inside of our EAD arena, where all of the work is done on the ground (this means no riding, so anyone can benefit even with no prior horse knowledge).
+Our EAP and EAL models of therapy take place inside of our EAD arena, where all of the work is done on the ground (this means no riding, so anyone can benefit even with no prior horse knowledge).
 And unlike some other equine therapy models, EAGALA keeps the horses front and center, allowing interactions with the client.

 We believe that EAGALA Equine Therapy allows the client to reflect, project, and make deep connections with how the horses are acting, and how that mirrors their journey, their emotions, or current obstacles in their life.